Moroccan Hammam Essaouira Morocco

 Kessa Exfoliating Glove – Amazon

-After the exfoliation, your hair is washed with Argan oil shampoo.
+After the exfoliation, your hair is washed with argan oil shampoo.
 Then, to absorb impurities and mineralize the epidermis, a purifying, cleansing ghassoul clay mask is applied to your face and body.
-After 15 minutes, you take a shower to remove the mask, and then a hydrating layer of vitamin E enriched argan oil is applied to your skin.
+After 15 minutes, you take a shower to remove the mask, and a hydrating layer of vitamin E enriched Moroccan argan oil is applied to your skin and hair.
 The final step is an invigorating massage, with you deciding the intensity – light to deep tissue.

 CoCooning Spa Cooling Room